|You are here: Home » Classroom Technologies » Lecture Recording » Advice For Recording Public Events|

 At the start of your event please make members of the audience aware that it is being recorded.

-To make a public lecture or event recording available on the LSE public podcast pages please contact Conferences@lse.ac.uk and read the guide to arranging event podcasts.
-The download link on the podcast page can also be used on your departmental website or blog.
+To make a public lecture or event recording available on the LSE public lecture podcast pages please read the guide to arranging event podcasts.
+The podcast can also be made available on your departmental web page or blog by linking to the LSE podcast page or the mp3 file.

-To make a recording available on your departmental website or blog (but not on the LSE public lecture podcast page) please download the mp3 file from the lecture capture system, edit out any extraneous material at the beginning and end, and then supply the mp3 file to Tom Williams in Web Services.
+To make a recording available on your departmental web page or blog (but not the LSE public lecture podcast pages) please download the mp3 file from the lecture capture system, edit out any extraneous material at the beginning and end, and then email the rich media team on email@example.com for further instructions.